 Q parameters also enable you to program contours that are defined with mathematical functions.
 You can also use Q parameters to make the execution of machining steps depend on logical conditions.
+In conjunction with FK programming you can also combine contours that do not have NC-compatible dimensions with Q parameters.

-Q parameters are designated by letters and a number between 0 and 1999.
+Ω parameters are designated by letters and a number between 0 and 1999.
 Parameters that take effect in different manners are available.
 Please refer to the following table:

-· · Meaning Range Freely applicable parameters, as long as no overlapping with SL cycles can occur.
+Thouse foreit to the fellowing table.
+Meaning Range Freely applicable parameters, as long as no overlapping with SL cycles can occur.
 They are globally effective for all programs stored in the TNC memory.
 Q0 to Q99 Parameters for special TNC functions.
 Q100 to Q199 Parameters that are primarily used for cycles; they are globally effective for all programs stored in the TNC memory.
 Q200 to Q1199 Parameters that are primarily used for OEM cycles, and are globally effective for all programs stored in the TNC memory.
 This may require coordination with the machine manufacturer or supplier.
 Q1200 to Q1399 Parameters that are primarily used for call-active OEM cycles, and are globally effective for all programs that are stored in the TNC memory.
 Q1400 to Q1499 Parameters that are primarily used for Def-active OEM cycles, and are globally effective for all programs that are stored in the TNC memory.
 Q1500 to Q1599 Freely applicable parameters, globally effective for all programs stored in the TNC memory.
 Q1600 to Q1999

 Meaning Range Freely usable QL parameters, only effective locally (within a program).
 QL0 to QL499 Freely usable QR parameters that are nonvolatile, i.e. they r emain in effect even after a power interruption.
-QR0 to QR499
+QRO to QR499